eocean/arduitrox/README.md

 // Provided "as is".
 Use at your own risk
 //////////////////////////////////////////////////////////////////////////////

-Bill of Material and full article available here: http://www.e-ocean.fr/index.php?option=com_content&task=view&id=127&Itemid=1
+Bill of Material and full article available here (in French): http://www.e-ocean.fr/index.php?option=com_content&task=view&id=127&Itemid=1